PNC220 - Practical Nursing Clinical

 Students must provide a safe physical and psychosocial environment for the client including:

-Competent practice of nursing assessments and interventions
+Competent practice of nursing assessments, interventions and rationales

-Knowledge of policies and procedures
+Knowledge of agency policies and procedures

-Knowledge of the client's experience
+Knowledge of the client’s experience/history

 Appropriate physical set-up of the environment